• Skip to primary navigation

 • Honey - Bring out the sweeter side of the soup with a drizzle of honey ... or for extra kick, hot honey.

-• Cheese - I love adding chunks of salty feta to my bowl.
-It really punches up the flavor.
+• Cheese - Top the soup with chunks of salty feta to really punch up the flavor.
 Crumbled goat cheese or queso fresco would also be delish.

-• Hard Boiled Eggs - Diced egg is a great way to add a little protein and staying power to this light soup.
+• Hard Boiled Eggs - Diced egg is a classic gazpacho topping.
+It will add a little protein and staying power to this light soup, too.

 • Sour Cream or Greek Yogurt - Add some rich creaminess to your bowl with a dollop of sour cream or yogurt.

-• Croutons - Crunchy croutons would be an excellent way to create some textural contrast.
+• Croutons - Crunchy homemade croutons would be an excellent way to create some textural contrast.

 Closeup of the finished recipe topped with chopped veggies and feta.